Chloeana/XCL-Blacked/Blacked-Template/README.md

 Lastly, to ensure the proper load order, you must add "BLACKED" as a required mod.
 I've included a sample .meta file for reference on how to do that.
 Be sure to fill in the details for you and your mod.

-***special note:* If you are not creating a module, but instead incorporating this code directly into your core passages, then you technically do not have to mark "BLACKED" as required.
-Since the first passage advises `blacked compatibility` to add your character's id to the list, if the user does not have BLACKED, then this passage doesn't exist and the mod loader can't advise it (so it skips it).
-**

 ## Conclusion

 If you need help, join us on the X-Change Life discord and ask for help in the modding section! https://discord.com/invite/ethWsZSbHW